Cray-HPE/docs-csm/install/collecting_bmc_mac_addresses.md

    x3000c0s1b0n0,Management,Master,a4:bf:01:37:87:32,b8:59:9f:c7:12:f2,b8:59:9f:c7:12:f2,b8:59:9f:c7:12:f3
    ```

-1. As this point the `ncn_metadata.csv` file should should have a row for every management node in the SHCD,
+1. At this point the `ncn_metadata.csv` file should should have a row for every management node in the SHCD,
    although there may be dummy entries for some MAC addresses.

    Sample file showing storage nodes 3,2,1, then worker nodes 3,2,1, then master nodes 3,2,1 with valid BMC